commonroom/a11y-docsite/src/lib/docs/readme.md

 Digital accessibility can be difficult.

 Interpreting the [accessibility guidelines](https://www.w3.org/TR/WCAG21/) is one piece of the puzzle.
 Even learning to maneuver the [w3.org](https://www.w3.org/WAI/) has a steep learning curve.
-And that's to say nothing about learning how to use assistive technologies, what policies and regulations are at play, how to conduct audits and tests, or actually design or develop something using accessible patterns or [ARIA](https://www.w3.org/TR/wai-aria/).
+And that's to say nothing about learning how to use assistive technologies, what policies and regulations are at play, how to conduct audits and tests, or actually design or develop something using accessible patterns and [ARIA](https://www.w3.org/TR/wai-aria/).

 There are many, many excellent resources for learning _why_ digital accessibility is a necessity.
 If you're landing here, I'll assume:

 - You need to make your digital property accessible
 - You're somewhat familiar with why it's a good practice
-- You're frustrated reading through pages and pages and pages of dense documentation to make even a simple component accessible
+- You're frustrated reading through pages and pages -- and pages and pages and pages -- of dense documentation to make even a simple component accessible

-The documentation is thorough, thoughtful, and _extremely_ verbose.
+There are many resources that are thorough, thoughtful, but _extremely_ verbose.
 This project is an attempt to address that problem.
-You -- as a designer, developer, product owner, or whatever you are -- should be able to scan an article to get a sense of what is required of your component.
+You -- as a designer, developer, product owner, or someone generally responsible for the accessibility of a digital product -- should be able to scan an article to get a sense of what the functional requirements are.

-The web is a beautiful canvas.
-Almost anything is possible, which means anything that can be built will be built, and not accessibly.
-And there are many ways to build the same component.

-But designers and developers should be able to scan an easy-to-digest document to get a sense of what the functional requirements are.
 The actual technical implementation takes some care, but everything springs from fairly simple requirements.
 And that's what we aim to accomplish:

-- Documents for core components and patterns that also account for possible variants
+- Documentation for core components and patterns that also account for possible variants
 - A description of the functional requirements
 - A note on the expected behavior
+- Examples of technical techniques, not production-ready code
 - A list of helpful resources

 The information here will not be perfect.
 Some of it might not even be complete.
 The authors are only human.
 But the hope is to at least get you pointed in the right direction and to add as much information -- and update it as fast -- as possible.